Consensys/0x_audit_report_2018-07-23/0x_Audit-working.md

 * Support for multiple `SignatureType`s, especially `Caller`, which was unique in not using the `orderHash` to verify an order, thus making it independent of the order's properties.
 See section 3.2 for more information on the resulting issue.
 * Enabling a 3rd party to call Exchange functions on behalf of a user.
 See section 3.1 for the resulting issue, and remediations.
 * The generally high level of complexity, and possibly execution paths, make it difficult to test all possible edge cases.
-A number of untested behaviours were identified.
+A number of untested behaviors were identified.

 ### 1.5 Recommendations